TRAILS FOR BIKES

 Tarrytown Environmental Advisory Council is dedicated to improving car-free connections within our village and beyond.
 We take the reduction of car traffic — and greenhouse gas emissions — seriously, and many of us use our bikes more than our cars.

 Tarrytown’s bike paths are a gift, and unique in the state of New York.
 No single village in the state has as many dedicated bike paths and connections to more bike paths.
-And with the Empire State Trail opening in 2020, and the shared-use path across the new Tappan Zee (Cuomo) Bridge, the reach of these pathways grows wider still.
+And with the Empire State Trail (aka North and South County Trailways), and the shared-use path across the new Tappan Zee (Cuomo) Bridge, the reach of these pathways grows wider still.

 “A leisurely ride from Brooklyn to Westchester County that spans three boroughs and includes a pit stop at a delicious craft brewery, the ride to Tarrytown is one of my favorites.” –